MichaelKMalak/Text-Dependent-Speaker-Recognition-System/README.md

 1. LPCs averaging
 2. MFCC

 The code is written by Michael Malak, Ziad Mansour, and Karim Rashidy.
-It is important to mention that the MFCC code is cloned from [Mike Brook's Voicebox github repository](https://github.com/ImperialCollegeLondon/sap-voicebox) which are made available under the terms of the GNU Public License as mentioned in [his documentation](http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html).
+It is important to mention that the MFCC code is cloned from [Mike Brook's Voicebox github repository](https://github.com/ImperialCollegeLondon/sap-voicebox) which is made available under the terms of the GNU Public License as mentioned in [his documentation](http://www.ee.ic.ac.uk/hp/staff/dmb/voicebox/voicebox.html).
 The cloned files are the following:
 * `disteusq.m`
 * `enframe.m`
 * `frq2mel.m`